Low estrogen symptoms

 People with low estrogen levels may also find that their bones are more vulnerable to fracturing or breaking, because of a decrease in bone density.
-Estrogen works with calcium, vitamin D, and other minerals to keep bones strong, so if your body isn’t producing enough estrogen, you could experience decreased bone density (i.e. Osteopenia or osteoporosis).
+Estrogen works with calcium, vitamin D, and other minerals to keep bones strong, so a decrease in estrogen could quite possibly lead to decreased bone density (i.e. Osteopenia or osteoporosis).

-A prompt diagnosis of low estrogen followed by treatment of the condition can prevent health issues, so if you find you have any of the mentioned symptoms, you should get yourself checked out at our clinic as soon as possible.
-Dr. Victor Shabanah can assess your symptoms, ask about your family health history and make a formal diagnosis if that’s necessary.
-He’ll also perform a physical exam, it’s not uncommon for them to take blood samples to test your hormone levels, and if you’re experiencing hot flashes, night sweats, insomnia, or frequently missed periods – otherwise known as amenorrhea – Dr. Shabanah might check your estradiol levels.
-Lastly, your he might take a brain scan or get your DNA tested to check for any abnormalities affecting your endocrine system
+A prompt diagnosis of low estrogen followed by treatment of the condition can prevent health issues, so if you’ve experienced any of the above-mentioned symptoms lately, you should schedule an appointment at our clinic and get yourself checked out as soon as possible.
+Dr. Victor Shabanah will assess your symptoms, ask you about your family health history, and make a formal diagnosis, if necessary.
+In addition, he’ll perform a physical exam and, probably, take blood samples to test your hormone levels.
+If you’re experiencing hot flashes, night sweats, insomnia, or frequently missed periods – otherwise known as amenorrhea – Dr. Shabanah may decide to check your body’s levels of the hormone estradiol.
+There’s also the possibility that he’ll have a brain scan performed on you, or get your DNA tested, to check for any abnormalities affecting your endocrine system.

-There are various therapies to treat low estrogen level, one of which is hormone replacement therapy (HRT).
-HRT is used to enhance your body’s natural hormone levels.
-It’s possible Dr. Shabanah will recommend HRT if you’re approaching menopause because once you reach it, your estrogen and progesterone levels significantly decrease.
+Hormone replacement therapy (HRT) is one of the various therapies used to treat low estrogen levels.
+It’s used to enhance the natural levels of all the body’s hormones.
+If you’re approaching menopause, it’s quite possible Dr. Shabanah will recommend HRT because once you reach this milestone your estrogen and progesterone levels will significantly decrease.

-Using HRT, hormones can be administered topically, orally, vaginally, or via injection.
-The beauty of hormone replacement therapy is that the treatments can be adjusted in dosage, length, and the combination of hormones administered.
+Using the bio-identical HRT employed at the Health and Wellness Clinic, U.S.A., hormones can be administered topically, orally, vaginally, or via injection.
+The beauty of hormone replacement therapy is that the treatments can be adjusted in dosage, length of time, and combination (of hormones) administered.